Ursynów-Centrum: Characteristics

-Location and administrative boundaries
+Location and boundaries

-Ursynów-Centrum is a City Information System area in Warsaw, Poland, located within the northeastern portion of the district of Ursynów.
+Ursynów-Centrum is a City Information System area in Warsaw, located within the northeastern portion of the Ursynów district.
 To the north, its boundary is determined by Ciszewskiego Street; to the east, by Warsaw Escarpment; to the south by Płaskowickiej Street, and Branickiego Street; and to the west, by Pileckiego Street.

-It borders North Ursynów, and Stary Służew to the north, Błonia Wilanowskie to the east, Natolin to the south, and Stary Imielin to the west.
+The neighbourhood borders North Ursynów, and Stary Służew to the north, Wilanów Fields to the east, Natolin to the south, and Stary Imielin to the west.
 Its eastern boundary forms the border of districts of Ursynów and Wilanów.